-These easy, light and fluffy cheddar cheese and chives scones come together in a matter of minutes.
-Flavoured with cheddar, chives and a hint of black pepper, enjoy these scones hot out the oven with a smattering of butter.
+These easy cheddar cheese and chives scones come together in a matter of minutes.
+Flavored with cheddar cheese, chives, and a hint of black pepper, enjoy these scones hot out of the oven with a smattering of butter.

 Jump to: